Have your kids lost their taste for the beauty of God in Nature?

 So if camps and retreats have lost their significance in your ministry, consider redesigning them with a passionate purpose – just like you’re redesigning the rest of your ministry.
 If the word “camp” or “retreat” has lost its taste, call it a “pilgrimage” and make it an adventure.
 Whatever you call them, realize these events can still meet many of your kids’ needs.

-Chief among these needs is giving kids an experience in creation.
+Chief among these needs is giving kids an experience in creation, the world that God has made.
 In Romans 1:19-20 the apostle Paul explained how encounters with nature are vital: “Since what may be known about God is plain to them, because God has made it plain to them.
 For since the creation of the world God’s invisible qualities – his eternal power and divine nature – have been clearly seen, being understood from what has been made, so that men are without excuse.”

 Has there ever been a society so protected and distracted from nature?
 We travel from our climate-controlled homes in our airtight autos to indoor schools, jobs, or maybe our gym (if we’re motivated and healthy enough to be “active”).
 For our brief times outside we wear specially designed clothing, sunblock, and bug spray to avoid potential discomforts.
 Venturing outdoors is a planned event that includes a paranoid evaluation before embarking (especially if we’re taking our children).
 Getting hot, cold, tired, dirty, or rained on can be enough cause to avoid creation altogether.